TrasHC/EcoFood/README.md

 Installation:

-Just download the .jar and double click it.
-You need the Java Runtime Environment 8 (JRE8) installed- If double clicking doesn't work, open the terminal and launch the java.exe in the bin folder of the JRE installation path with following parameters: java.exe -jar C:\Downloads\EcoFood.jar (changing the path as appropirate).
+Just download the .jar (on the right under Releases) and double click it.
+You need the Java Runtime Environment 8 (JRE8) installed.
+If double clicking doesn't work, open the terminal and launch the java.exe in the bin folder of the JRE installation path with following parameters: java.exe -jar C:\Downloads\EcoFood.jar (changing the path as appropirate).

 Recommended Workflow: